Canissia/Spill-the_Tea/README.md

-# Spill-the_Tea
-HTML and CSS based project
-HTML/CSS focused.

-💻 This project was heavy on the CSS and classes.
-I used flex-box to space the cards and footer information.
-There are also break points when then screen width is reduced.
-I used inline styling on one item: Github link.

-***Interactive***
-🫖 Select your tea type (black, green, herbal).
-🫖 There are three cards displayed.
-🫖 One side is an image of the tea blend, second side is the tea type, preparation instructions and caffeine level.
-🫖 Card flips over to display card-back when cursor comes into contact.
-🫖 When leaving the area the cards flip to their original position.
+Spill the Tea
+This CSS/HTML project was inspired by my lifelong love for tea.
+Specifically, my increased intake of tea while learning how to code.
+I love variety.
+Chai tea lead to Matcha tea to Herbal teas, each with their own preparation method.
+To better keep things straight I made a page that displays preparation instructions for three types of tea.

+My goal was to make an interactive one-page app that displays both Tea type and Preparation Instructions.

+The page includes three cards that flip over with hoover effect.
+I googled how to achieve the ‘flip’ animation.

+I really enjoyed making this 6 hour project.
+I think the overall design: calm colors, smooth transition, and centeredness is the embodiment of “Tea Time”.
+It caused a lot of experience in flex-box as the page is responsive to different resolutions.

 The footer is displayed at the bottom with contact information, credits and social media links.
+I used bootstrap for social media links.